Book VII of Euclid’s Elements

 Proof.

-A is to B as C is to D
+“ is to as is to ”

 VII.11: “If, as whole is to whole, so is a number subtracted to a number subtracted, the remainder will also be to the remainder as whole to whole.”